brandtleeds/jeopardy/README.md

 # pProjects

 In this repository are my most recent Portfolio-level Projects, hence "pProjects."
-The projects will be listed in chronological order with the newest versions of projects at the top and the project's name and date in italics.
+The projects will be listed in chronological order with the newest versions of projects at the top and the project's name and commit date in italics.

 <b>October 2018</b>